isabellabates/APPM-4600/README.md

 ## APPM 4600
 ### About
-Bates
+Isabella Bates

-Hi, my name is Isabella Bates.
 This repo contains all the homeworks and labs I did for APPM 4600.

 ### Subdirectory structure
     .